sahilrajput03/sahilrajput03/README.md

 # FYI: This shows all the details of that commit, like time/date, author and the diff with source as state before the commit and target as state after the commit.

 # GIT EXAMPLE 4:
 # What does below command do?
+(LEAST USEFUL, unless you want to use `git diff HEAD` to view the diff for currently staged changes)
 git diff commit3
 # Ans: It shows all the changes made after `commit3` to the current staged area or the last commit state.